PatSvedberg/historical_stockholm/README.md

      * The footer has links to four different social media platforms (**Facebook**, **Twitter**, **Youtube** and **Instagram**)
             ![Image of Footer](/assets/images/footer-img-min.PNG "Image of Footer")
      ## Index
      * The index page greets the user with a welcome text and picture of Stockholm inside a circular border.
-This design is constistant throughout the project.
+This design is consistent throughout the project.
 At the bottom of the page above the footer the contact information is located with a **Google Map** with the location.
           ![Image of Index Page](/assets/images/index.PNG "Image of Index Page")
           * **Contacts:** <br />
                  ![Image of Header](/assets/images/contacts-img-min.PNG "Image of Header")